yulanhenlp/emnlp2020-website/src/pages/blog/2020-07-30-findings-acl-response.md

 templateKey: blog-post-page
 title: "Findings of EMNLP: Responding to ACL feedback"
 date: 2020-07-30
+seo:
+  title: "Findings of EMNLP response"
+  description: >-
+    The new sister publication, “Findings of ACL: EMNLP 2020” will serve as an online companion publication for papers that are not accepted for publication in the main conference.
+Here we answer several concerns and criticisms raised in the recent ACL 2020 review meeting.
 ---

 The ACL 2020 reviewing meeting featured a lively discussion of the proposed changes to reviewing for ACL affiliated conferences.
 Thanks to all who participated for your questions and comments!